multiversx/mx-docs/docs/protocol/delegation-manager.md

 Setting the total delegation cap to 0 (`"00"` in hexadecimal) will result in an unlimited total delegation amount.
 It can always be modified later.

+For example, a `Data` field containing `"modifyTotalDelegationCap@c405abdb8467a04000"` will change the total delegation cap to 3615.9705 eGLD.

 ## Service fee